Battleroid/site/about.md

 My name is Casey Weed.
 I graduated from Armstrong State University with my bachelor's in IT and am currently employed at Mailchimp as a Data Engineer on the Search team.

-Just so you know, I'm not an English major, so expect my writing to be terrible.
+I'm not a writer, so expect my writing to be terrible.
 Maybe I'll get better if I write more, who knows.

 Here's some stuff junk you might be interested in and other useless facts: